leighpoulier/bakester/README.md

 The BakeJob model also defines an association to the User model, through the Bake model.
 This relates the baker of a bake to the bake_job.
 The BakeJob could also define an association to the User model through BakeOrder, as the customer who created the job, but this was removed as it wasn't actually required for the functionality of the app.

 An enum defines the available values of the "status" field, relating a hash of values with integers which are stored in the database.
-This gives man helper methods to the model, including one for each enumerated value.
-A few additional scopes are defined to enable more general filtereing of bake_jobs based on their status, which can be seen on the Bake Job index view.
+This gives many helper methods to the model, including one for each enumerated value.
+A few additional scopes are defined to enable more general filtering of bake_jobs based on their status, which can be seen on the Bake Job index view.

 Eager loading is also implemented on the model, so that queries may include related fields from the BakeOrder model, the Bake model and it's related User model (as baker).